Natural Remedies for the Common Cold

 Vitamin C has been used to prevent and treat common colds since the early 1970s, and while it will not cure your cold, it could relieve some symptoms and help you recover quicker.

-You can take vitamin C as a supplement, or source it naturally from citrus fruits, dark leafy greens, and vitamin packed smoothies.
+You can take vitamin C as a supplement or source it naturally from citrus fruits, dark leafy greens, and vitamin-packed smoothies.

 2. Stay Hydrated

-When we have a cold, we lose a lot of fluid through sweating, sneezing and blowing our nose, and so it needs to be replenished throughout the day.
+When we have a cold, we lose a lot of fluid through sweating, sneezing and blowing our nose, so it needs to be replenished throughout the day.

 3. Rest